 Membership in the MWX Triathlon Club is open to all irrespective of your age, ability, or experience.
 You do not need to be an accomplished triathlete, just someone who is interested in participating in triathlons - or just the activities associated with triathlons.
 MWX is a non-profit volunteer organization with low yearly fees supporting the basics and includes these benefits:

-For those registering before 5/31/2019, we have a one more free triathlon entry - to Camp Courageous.
-Their choice is to have this awarded to a 1st time entrant to Camp Courageous.
+For those registering before 5/31/2020, we have one more free triathlon entry - to Camp Courageous.
+Their choice is to have this awarded to a 1st-time entrant to Camp Courageous.

 $20 - Youth Regular Season annual membership rate is for the whole year.